Richard Scarry's Busytown: Sequel and remake

 There was a sequel for this game titled Richard Scarry's How Things Work in Busytown which received a 1994 North American exclusive release from Novotrade and Simon & Schuster.
 Like the original game, it is intended for a pre-kindergarten through second grade audience and was released for DOS in addition to the Macintosh.
 Children that play this game learn to assemble machinery, bake bread, and complete other processes that are necessary to live life.
 This game makes kids think where food comes from, how bread is baked, and so on.
 Different outcomes can be observed through the several different learning methods.
 Young players can also learn vocabulary, word recognition, and sequencing.

 The original Busytown video game was remade in 1999 by Simon & Schuster Software, Pearson Software and Boston Animation.
 It was released for the Microsoft Windows and Macintosh operating systems, and featured improved voice acting, graphics and animation resembling The Busy World of Richard Scarry animated series, with an instrumental cover of the show's theme song playing over the game's credits.
 The gameplay is still the same and the original songs from the 1993 release are included.
 However, the original game's Bananas Gorilla activity and song and Junior Seesaw activity was removed (the latter due to being redundant in comparison to the main Seesaw activity).
 Everything else from the DOS version was carried over to the remake.

 Reception

+PC Magazine in December 1993 said that "the youngest kids will love Richard Scarry's Busytown ...
+Perfect for teaching basic skills in an encouraging, entertaining environment".
 Computer Gaming World in January 1994 liked the graphics "in spite of some choppiness in the animation.
 Richard Scarry's characters are faithfully reproduced".
 The magazine concluded that "Busytown is a must-have if there's a young child in the house".
 In April 1994 the magazine said that "Busytown is playful learning at its best".